zoho/projects-python-wrappers/README.md

 - - -

-f you wish to get the list of all your Zoho Projects portals, you need to call the `getPortals()` method in the format below:
+If you wish to get the list of all your Zoho Projects portals, you need to call the `getPortals()` method in the format below:

         portals = portals_api.get_portals()